It’s a typical school pickup discussion amongst the dads of Devonport. How to do up, fix, and maintain the old wooden houses in the area.

-There are two reports sitting on my desk today.
-One signifies the problem.
+A while ago, I recall two reports across my desk: One signifies the problem.
 The other a solution.

 The first involves college graduates in the US selling their future.
 To pay for university, they allow investors to take a percentage of their future salary.
 It’s brain equity release, rather than brain mortgage.

 The investment is called an ‘income-sharing agreement’ or ISA.
 So when you graduate and earn $50,000 a year, the investor takes around $300 a month from your pay packet.
 For a decade or more.